Paper size: Traditional French paper sizes

 Before the adoption of the ISO standard system in 1967, France had its own paper size system.
 Raisin format is still in use today for artistic paper.
 All are standardized by the AFNOR.
 Their names come from the watermarks that the papers were branded with when they were handcrafted, which is still the case for certain art papers.
 They also generally exist in double versions where the smallest measure is multiplied by two, or in quadruple versions where both measures have been doubled.

 Business card sizes

-The international business card has the size of the smallest rectangle containing a credit card rounded to full millimeters, but in Western Europe, it is rounded to half centimeters (rounded up in Northern Europe), in Eastern Europe to full centimeters, in North America to half inches.
+The international business card has the size of the smallest rectangle containing a credit card rounded to full millimetres, but in Western Europe, it is rounded to half centimetres (rounded up in Northern Europe), in Eastern Europe to full centimetres, in North America to half inches.
 However, credit card size, as defined in ISO/IEC 7810, also specifies rounded corners and thickness.